Fewer vs. Less [How to Use Correctly]

 You might write that you want fewer mistakes and less inefficiency in your business writing or office.
 But, it would be incorrect to write that you want less mistakes and fewer inefficiency.
 Why is that?

-The answer lies in the type of noun each word modifies.
 Mistakes and inefficiency are different types of nouns.
-Mistakes is a countable noun and the inefficiency is uncountable.
+Mistakes is a countable noun while inefficiency is uncountable.

-Countable nouns are things like reports, products, ideas, employees, and managers.
-They are countable because you can have 1 employee or 1,000 employees.
+Countable nouns are ones where you can count the individual singular nouns that make up the plural noun.
+Examples of countable nouns are invoices, products, ideas, and employees.
+You can count the number of employees, whether there is one employee or 1,000 employees.
 The word employee can be made plural, and therefore, you can count the word employee.

-Similarly, items are countable, so the common sign "10 Items or Less" seen so often in markets is grammatically incorrect.
+Surprise!
+The common grocery store sign "10 Items or Less" is grammatically incorrect.
 It should state "10 Items or Fewer."

 Fewer and less are not the only words that are unique to one type of noun.
-Here are other examples:
+For example:

 |A few/Few||A little/Little|